aiidateam/aiida-tutorials/docs/source/sections/data.rst

 You now have a first taste of the type of problems AiiDA tries to solve.
 Here are some options for how to continue:

-* Get a more detailed view of how to manipulate AiiDA objects in the :ref:`extra section<BIGMAP_2020_Basics>` of this tutorial.
+* Get a more detailed view of how to manipulate AiiDA objects in the :ref:`extra section<basics>` of this tutorial.
 * Continue with the `in-depth tutorial`_.
 * Download the `Quantum Mobile`_ virtual machine and try running the tutorial on your laptop instead.
 * Try `setting up AiiDA`_ directly on your laptop.